Forest Lawn Memorial Park (Glendale): Hall of Crucifixion–Resurrection

 The hall was completed in three years, and the dedication ceremony took place on Good Friday, March 23, 1951.
 It even was the subject of an in-depth article in the March 23, 1955, issue of Southwest Builder & Contractor Magazine, which characterized the hall as:

 "The new structure is not a church or chapel, and will not be used for funeral or wedding ceremonies.
 It is purely an auditorium for the reverential viewing of Styka's masterpiece....In order that the true perspective of the entire length of the picture may be had by persons sitting on the one thousand seats on the auditorium floor, the wall upon which the painting has been mounted is slightly curved concave to the audience."
 The painting has been shown daily in an audio-visual presentation since the dedication ceremonies.

 The painting has an elaborate and interesting history.
-The  Crucifixion  was brought by the artist, Jan Styka, to the 1904 World’s Fair in St. Louis.
+The Crucifixion  was brought by the artist, Jan Styka, to the 1904 World's Fair in St. Louis.
 When the fair ended, he was unable to pay the export duty and was forced to return to Poland without it.
 Styka, whose self-portrait is seen in the painting as the figure of Saul (Paul), died in 1925 without ever seeing his painting again.
 The  Crucifixion was wrapped around a telephone pole and stored in several warehouses over the years until it was rediscovered at the Chicago Civic Opera company in 1943.
 Forest Lawn purchased the painting after World War II  for the express purpose of displaying it to the public.

 Critical commentary

 The most notable critical work about Forest Lawn is The Loved One by Evelyn Waugh, an English writer.
-Waugh was given a tour of Forest Lawn, and that is when he was inspired with the idea for the book.
-A 1948 New York Times review wrote that it is "satire at its most ferocious...a macabre frolic filled with... ingenious devices."
+Waugh was given a tour of Forest Lawn, which is when he was inspired with the idea for the book.
+A 1948 New York Times review wrote that it is "satire at its most ferocious... a macabre frolic filled with... ingenious devices."

+The singer Tom Paxton wrote and recorded a satirical song, "Forest Lawn", which featured on his 1970 album Tom Paxton 6 (Elektra Records).

 Notable interments

+Forest Lawn is the final resting place of many prominent individuals from the entertainment industry.
+Individuals such as Humphrey Bogart, Walt Disney, Clark Gable, Michael Jackson and Elizabeth Taylor are all buried at Forest Lawn.